BikramGhart1/Dharanas/thingsIlearnt.md

 5. Whenever trying to access protected routes include token for requests
 6. Create a middleware to authenticate the token
 7. put that middleware before the controller middleware to make protected routes

+# issues
+1. when user search their own account pfp is not appeating Navbar: 29 line

+2. implement follow logics